 Coconut Oil Brownies

-There are as many ways to make a brownie as there are to make a chocolate chip cookie.
-A brownie can be cakey, or it can be chewy, or it can be fudgy.
-It can be light or incredibly dense.
+A brownie can be cakey, or you can have chewy brownies, or fudgy brownies.
+They can be light or incredibly dense.
 There are a world of mix-ins and the flavor can be tweaked endlessly.

 Today’s brownie is dense and fudgy in the center, but has that quintessential crackly “crust” on top that I LOVE in a brownie.
 You can see the distinction if you look closely at the photos.